kovaltine/pomodoro/README.md

 # Next steps for this version
 - attribute resources
 - add '0' to the numbers that are single digit
-- add a different "digital" font for the timer
-- improve appearance, maybe with a colour scheme

 # Future Features